 The present study showed that sugar industry effluent produced acute toxic effects in the freshwater fish Chanda nama.
 The LC50 values decreased from 15.5% at 24 hours to 14.0% at 96 hours, indicating that longer exposure increased the toxic effect of the effluent.
 This time-dependent decline suggests that even relatively small changes in exposure duration may influence survival under laboratory conditions.

-The fish exposed to the effluent showed clear behavioural abnormalities.
+The fish exposed to the effluent showed clear behavioral abnormalities.
 Increased opercular movement, jerky swimming, excitation, loss of equilibrium, attempts to escape from the aquarium, and reduced movement were observed during the experimental period.
 These responses indicate stress and impaired normal activity in the exposed fish.
-The behavioural changes also suggest that sugar industry effluent may interfere with respiration, balance, and general physiological function.
+The behavioral changes also suggest that sugar industry effluent may interfere with respiration, balance, and general physiological function.

 The findings support the view that sugar industry effluent can be harmful to freshwater fish if released into aquatic environments without adequate treatment.
 Proper effluent treatment, monitoring, and regulation are necessary to reduce ecological risk.
 Further studies should identify the chemical components responsible for toxicity and evaluate chronic, biochemical, and histological effects in freshwater fish.